svylabs/microcraft/README.md

 # microcraft

-Microcraft is a project build to create and publish micro-frontend applications.
+Microcraft is a project built to create and publish micro-frontend applications.
 The code is a monorepo containing the code for centralized `microcraft.dev` as well as `app.microcraft.dev` - which is a lite version of the microcraft, with no connections to backend and with the ability to run frontend applications configured as JSON manifest.

 # Centralized Application
 1. `src/lib` - A backend component that is used to authenticate / store published apps.